Devaki Nandana Vasudeva: Plot

 Upon returning home, Kansa Raju finds the police waiting.
-He confidently asserts that a complaint against a dead man cannot hold weight, and they require evidence to proceed, which leaves the officers frustrated and forces them to leave empty-handed.
+He confidently asserts that a complaint against a dead man cannot hold water, and they require evidence to proceed, which leaves the officers frustrated and forces them to leave empty-handed.
 Following this, he completes the Havan, and the priest instructs him to visit Kashi and bathe in the holy Ganges, marking a new phase in his life.
 In Kashi, destiny takes a turn when Kansa Raju witnesses a man suddenly collapse and die on the stairs.
 An Aghori, a mystic of sorts, appears and tells him that God wishes him to live a little longer, as this is part of a divine plan.
-However, Kansa Raju’s arrogance blinds him to the truth as he declares, "I cannot die; I am the end of all."
-The Aghori, unfazed, prophesizes that his sister's third child will be the cause of his demise, a prediction that sends shivers down Kansa Raju’s spine.
+However, Kansa Raju's arrogance blinds him to the truth as he declares that he cannot die and is the end of all.
+The Aghori, unfazed, prophesies that his sister's third child will be the cause of his demise, a prediction that sends shivers down Kansa Raju's spine.
 When Kansa Raju returns home, just as he fears, his sister is ready to give birth, but the police arrive again.
-In a shocking twist, he learns that it was none other than Devendra's younger brother, Bhupati, who testified against him, leading to his imprisonment for 14 years.
+In a shocking twist, he learns that it was none other than Devendra's younger brother Bhupati who testified against him, leading to his imprisonment for 14 years.

 The story then shifts forward several years, showcasing the festive spirit of Janmashtami in the village.
-Here, we are introduced to a vibrant competition to break the Dahi Handi—a symbol of Lord Krishna’s mischief—where a young hero named Krishna is determined to earn glory for himself.

-As Ranga, Kansa Raju’s man, competes against Krishna, a clash breaks out that turns chaotic.
-In the thick of it, Krishna stands tall, breaking the Dahi Handi and thus winning admiration from the villagers.
-However, his triumph is short-lived when his mother, anxious after consulting a priest, learns of a dire prediction regarding Krishna’s fate—either he will face imminent danger or bring doom upon another.
+Here, we are introduced to a vibrant competition to break the Dahi Handi—a symbol of Lord Krishna's mischief—where a young hero named Krishna is determined to earn glory for himself.
+As Ranga, Kansa Raju's henchman, competes against Krishna, a chaotic clash occurs.
+In the thick of it, Krishna stands tall, breaking the Dahi Handi and winning admiration from the villagers.
+However, his triumph is short-lived when his mother, anxious after consulting a priest, learns of a dire prediction regarding Krishna's fate—either he will face imminent danger or bring doom upon another.
 This news weighs heavily on her heart, as Krishna is her third son, with the previous two having died shortly after birth.